BDC Hamburger Icon

 Open row

 The hiring process can be tedious, often requiring quite a bit of legwork from your human resources team.
-For example, you must create an accurate job description, post it on applicable job boards, filter resumes, screen and interview job applicants, and then ultimately select the best candidate for the job.
+For example, you must create an accurate job description, post it on applicable job boards, filter resumes, screen and interview job applicants and then, ultimately, select the best candidate for the job.
 But how do you determine who the best candidate is?
 While many employers place high importance on an employee’s skill set and experience, experts find that this may not always be the best way to evaluate and compare job candidates.

-A debate about hiring for attitude versus aptitude has developed over the years.
+A debate about hiring for attitude versus experience has developed over the years.
 Nearly every job posting includes the type of experience an employer is seeking, which makes sense considering that companies want to locate applicants who have already demonstrated a certain level of skill in that particular industry or role.

 However, many of those same ads reference “soft skills” that have little or nothing to do with experience, such as being a team player or being willing to learn.
 Both the experience (hard skills) and the attitude (soft skills) are given high priority in the initial job opening ads.

-Although the initial ads highlight soft skills and personality traits as important parts of the job applicant’s qualifications, during interviews, many hiring managers focus on hard skills and experience because they are easier to discuss and judge.
+The debate comes to light during the interview and hiring process.
+Although the initial ads may have highlighted soft skills and personality traits as important parts of the job applicant’s qualifications, during interviews, many hiring managers focus on hard skills and experience instead.
 As a result, many applicants end up being hired based exclusively on their experience rather than on their attitude.
+It’s essential to include questions about attitude during the interview process to find the best hire.

 Although some positions may require a very specific set of skills or experience, prioritizing job candidates’ attitudes is also important for several reasons.